2023 London Spirits Competition Winners Announced

+The results of the 2023 London Spirits Competition are out.
 This is a competition where spirits are judged keeping end consumers in mind.

+WILMINGTON, DELAWARE, UNITED STATES, April 12, 2023/EINPresswire.com/ -- The results of the 2023 London Spirits Competition are out.
+This is a competition where spirits are judged keeping end consumers in mind.
 Spirits are rated with three main criteria in mind: quality, value and packaging.

-The London Spirits Competition is becoming more widely known in the trade with each passing year, and as a result we are receiving an increased number of entries”
+To be a medal winner, Spirits must show a high rating in all the three factors with the most weightage on quality.

 Some of the country’s top bartenders and spirits buyers gathered on March 22-23-24 at St Mary's Church in London’s Marylebone, sniffing, swirling, and spitting their way through a vast array of gins, vodkas, and whiskies as well as a range of more esoteric spirits, as the judging of the London Spirits Competition was going on.